AustroMelee/Austros-ATLA-World/docs/blueprints/project_blueprint.md

 AUSTROS ATLA WORLD ENCYCLOPEDIA & RESEARCH TOOL - BLUEPRINT (v4.0)

-Architectural Note: The project standard for all styling is vanilla-extract.
-This provides type-safe, zero-runtime CSS-in-TypeScript, ensuring maximum performance, maintainability, and alignment with the project's strict typing philosophy.
+Architectural Note: The project standard for all styling is Tailwind CSS.
+This provides a utility-first, scalable, and maintainable design system.
 The default theme is dark, inspired by modern development environments.

 ðŸ … NORTH STAR (PROJECT MOTTO)